ollypelz/ollypelz/README.md

 - 👋 Hi, I’m @ollypelz

-- 👀 I’m interested in WEB developers
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on javascript and python
+- 💞️ I’m looking to collaborate with working on an ai
 - 📫 How to reach me opeyemiolaniyi951@gmail.com

 <!---